pharo-vcs/iceberg/Iceberg-TipUI.package/IceTipManagePackagesCommand.class/README.md

-I'm a command to open the package manager tool for a project.
+I'm a command to open the package manager browser for a project.